dunn/company-emoji/README.md

 ## setup

-Add `company-emoji.el` to your load-path, then add something like the following to your init file (`company-emoji-init` doesn’t start company-mode):
+Add `company-emoji.el` to your load-path, then add something like the following to your init file:

 ```elisp
 (require 'company-emoji)